Can Collectors Call About Debts Not On Your Credit Report?

 Before paying any collection, you should make sure the debt is yours.
 The Fair Debt Collection Practices Act allows you to request validation of a collection account within the first 30 days of the debt collector's initial contact.

 After receiving your request, the debt collector has to send you proof of the debt.
-The collector also cannot continue collection efforts on the debt, that includes reporting the account to a credit bureau, until it has sent you proof of the debt.
+The collector also cannot continue collection efforts on the debt, including reporting the account to a credit bureau, until it has sent you proof of the debt.

 If the collector sends you satisfactory proof that the debt actually does belong to you, you can decide whether you want to pay.
 For debts that appear on just one credit report, you may offer payment in exchange for removing the debt from that credit report.
 Or, if the account is in pre-collections, paying the debt will keep it from appearing on your credit report.